 At the end of the asset's life, organizations need to follow environmental regulations and perform secure and sustainable disposal of the asset.
-Assets that contain sensitive information will need to be sanitized prior to their disposal, by wiping all data and in some cases destroying the media that contains the data, as described in our guidance on IT media sanitization (ITSP.40.006) [6] and the Government of Canada's (GC) Directive on the Management of Materiel [7].
+Assets that contain sensitive information will need to be sanitized prior to their disposal, by wiping all data and in some cases destroying the media that contains the data, as described in our guidance on IT media sanitization (ITSP.40.006) [6] and the Government of Materiel [7].